ahmrabaee/weather_app/lovable_prompt.md

 **CRITICAL DESIGN REQUIREMENT**: The design MUST follow a **formal, authoritative government website aesthetic** - professional, trustworthy, and institutional.
 This is NOT a consumer app - it's a national crisis management system.

+**CRITICAL IMPLEMENTATION REQUIREMENT**: You MUST create **ALL 8 PAGES** listed in this document:
+1. Login & Role Selection
+2. Admin Dashboard (Meteorology)
+3. Create/Edit Alert
+4. Sector Dashboard (Other Ministries)
+5. Approve Alerts
+6. Disseminate Alert
+7. Public Alert View
+8. Activity Logs

+Do NOT skip any pages.
+Each page is essential for the complete prototype.

 ---

 ## 🎨 Design System & Visual Identity